naradey2k/digital_inspector/README.md

 # Document Annotation System

-A machine learning-powered document analysis system that automatically detects and annotates QR codes, signatures, and stamps in PDF documents.
-The system uses multiple deep learning models to identify these elements and provides a web-based interface for visualization and analysis.

 ## Features

 - **QR Code Detection**: Detects QR codes in PDF documents using QReader
 - **Signature Detection**: Identifies signatures using YOLOv8 model with OCR text extraction
 - **Stamp Detection**: Detects stamps using a custom-trained YOLO model
 - **Web Visualization**: Interactive Streamlit dashboard for viewing and analyzing results
-- **Batch Processing**: Process multiple PDFs at once
-- **Annotation Export**: Export results as JSON and CSV files

 ## Technologies Used